ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/retrieve.rst

     GET /v2/victims/{victimId}

-For example, if you wanted to retrieve the Victim with ID 12345, you would use the following query:
+For example, if you want to retrieve the Victim with ID 12345, you would use the following query:

 .. code::